vifeng/TicketToTheMoon/README.md

 TicketToTheMoon is a ticket office website.
 Main features are :

-- tickettothemoon_FrontEnd : a front office aimed at the public to buy tickets from and a back office for venues to operate their shows.
+- Eventhub-client : A platform for venue staff to sell tickets to their events and for the public to buy them.
-- eventhubserver : REST API to manage the data.
+- Eventhub-server : A REST API to manage the data.

 ## Documentation

 [Documentation] https://github.com/vifeng/TicketToTheMoon/tree/main/documentation
-README files are available in each folder to explain its purpose.
+README files are available.

 ## Build with